eclipse-vertx/vert.x/core_manual_js.md

     var server = vertx.createHttpServer();

     server.requestHandler(function(request) {
-      log.info('An HTTP request has been received');
+      console.log('An HTTP request has been received');
     }).listen(8080, 'localhost');

 Or:

     vertx.createHttpServer().requestHandler(function(request) {
-      log.info('An HTTP request has been received');
+      console.log('An HTTP request has been received');
     }).listen(8080, 'localhost');

 ### Handling HTTP Requests

-So far we have seen how to create an 'HttpServer' and be notified of requests.
+So far we have seen how to create an `HttpServer` and be notified of requests.
 Lets take a look at how to handle the requests and do something useful with them.

 When a request arrives, the request handler is called passing in an instance of `HttpServerRequest`.
 This object represents the server side HTTP request.